phalcon/documentation/docs/assets.md

 ### Built-In Filters

 Assets can be filtered, i.e., manipulated before their output to the view.
-Although Phalcon v3 offered minifiers for JavaScript and CSS, license limitations do not allow us to continue using those libraries.
-For v5, we offer only the [Phalcon\Assets\Filters\None][filter-none] filter (which does not change the asset contents) and the [Phalcon\Assets\FilterInterface][filter-interface] interface, offering the ability to create custom filters.

-The `Phalcon\Assets\Filters\Cssmin` and `Phalcon\Assets\Filters\Jsmin` classes are retained as no-op stubs that return the content unchanged, and are deprecated.
-Use `None`, or a custom filter implementing the `Phalcon\Contracts\Assets\Filter` contract (see [Contracts](#contracts)).
+Phalcon offers the following built-in
+filters:

+* [Phalcon\Assets\Filters\CssMin][filter-cssmin] - minifies CSS
+* [Phalcon\Assets\Filters\JsMin][filter-jsmin] - minifies JavaScript
+* [Phalcon\Assets\Filters\None][filter-none] - does not change the asset contents

+The `CssMin` and `JsMin` filters perform real minification, removing comments, newlines and unnecessary whitespace from your CSS and JavaScript.
+The minification is powered by the [matthiasmullie/minify][matthias-minify] library, which is installed as a dependency of the framework, so no additional setup is required.

+!!! info "NOTE"

+    Real CSS/JS minification is available **only** in the pure PHP version of Phalcon (v6).
+The C extension (`cphalcon`) does not support these minifiers and ships `CssMin`/`JsMin` as no-op stubs.

+You can also implement your own filters using the [Phalcon\Assets\FilterInterface][filter-interface] interface (or the `Phalcon\Contracts\Assets\Filter` contract, see [Contracts](#contracts)), offering the ability to create custom filters.

 ### Custom Filters